Robinlovelace/open-gat/README.md

 The influential textbook *Modelling Transport* outlines the main stages of transport planning as follows (Dios Ort’uzar S. and Willumsen 2011).

-1)  problem formulation
+1.  problem formulation
-2)  data collection
+2.  data collection
-3)  modelling/analysis
+3.  modelling/analysis
-4)  evaluation
+4.  evaluation
-5)  implementation of solutions
+5.  implementation of solutions

 Each of these stages, illustrated in Figure
-<a href="#fig:schematic">1</a>, has geographic components.
+<a href="#fig:schematic">1.1</a>, has geographic components.
 The
 3<sup>rd</sup> stage, can refer to at least three distinct processes: the ‘four stage’ transport model (left box); statistical modelling (central box) or geographic analysis and modelling (right box, Figure
-<a href="#fig:schematic">1</a>).
+<a href="#fig:schematic">1.1</a>).
 The wider point is that geographic
 techniques can supplement and in some cases replace traditional modelling, and the classic four stage transport model.
 Many of the inputs (datasets with geographic coordinates) and outputs (maps and geographically specific recommendations) shown in Figure
-<a href="#fig:schematic">1</a> are spatial, suggesting the importance of
+<a href="#fig:schematic">1.1</a> are spatial, suggesting the importance
-geographic tools throughout the transport planning process.
+of geographic tools throughout the transport planning process.

 <div class="figure">

 <img src="flow-diagram.png" alt="Schematic diagram illustrating the modelling process, geographic analysis and the four-stage in the context of the wider transport planning process (adapted from Ortúzar and Willumsen, 2011, with the 'Geographic analysis and modelling component' added for this paper)." width="100%" />
 <p class="caption">

-Figure 1: Schematic diagram illustrating the modelling process, geographic analysis and the four-stage in the context of the wider transport planning process (adapted from Ortúzar and Willumsen, 2011, with the ‘Geographic analysis and modelling component’ added for this paper).
+Figure 1.1: Schematic diagram illustrating the modelling process, geographic analysis and the four-stage in the context of the wider transport planning process (adapted from Ortúzar and Willumsen, 2011, with the ‘Geographic analysis and modelling component’ added for this paper).
 </p>

 </div>

-**Formulation of the problem** (stage 1 in the transport planning process illustrated in Figure <a href="#fig:schematic">1</a>) and identification of the scope of solutions that the transport planning process can propose is inherently geographic.
-The first step of many projects is defining the ‘region of interest’.
+**Formulation of the problem** (stage 1 in the transport planning process illustrated in Figure <a href="#fig:schematic">1.1</a>) and identification of the scope of solutions that the transport planning process can propose is inherently geographic.
+The first step of many projects is defining the ‘region of interest.’
 This step has important implications because it can focus the analysis on areas where solutions are most likely to be implemented and, conversely, highlight the potential for inter-regional collaboration.
 Although the region of